 A thermodynamic study of chemical systems, including ideal and nonideal solutions, chemical and phase equilibria, and electrochemistry.
 Investigation of the macroscopic behavior of gases and its theoretical explanations.
 Summary of the determination and application of additive properties.
 3 hrs. lec., 3 hrs. lab.
 Offered in fall.
-Prereq: CHEM 265, PHYS 232, MATH 311 and ENGL 110.
+Prereq: CHEM 265 with a grade of C or higher, PHYS 232, MATH 311 and ENGL 110.